vladinator1000/blog/content/blog/design-gpu.md

 This hot reloading of shaders allows us to regenerate the code necessary for the GPU on the fly, it doesn't matter where we're loading the shaders from.
 As long as they're written in WGSL, we can generate the code for them using reflection at run time.

-### Generating the parameter user interface
+## Generating the parameter editor

-We can also use reflection to generate a nice graphical user interface for the parameters and presets.
+We can use reflection to generate a nice graphical user interface for parameters and presets.
 WGSL lets you define uniform variables like this

 ```wgsl
 @group(0) @binding(9) var<uniform> u_colorBack: vec4f;